 The concourse contains offices, meeting rooms, restrooms and concession stands.
 Located on the dome’s floor level are fully equipped locker rooms and state-of-the-art athletic training and weight rooms.
 During the summer of 1997, the dome underwent a $1 million lighting renovation that further enhanced the Skydome’s lure for television cameras.
 Fresh air and heat come through 19 large ducts, maintaining a constant temperature of 72 degrees.

 The first NAU sporting event held in the Skydome was a Lumberjack win over Montana in football on a last-second field goal, 25-24.
 The first NAU basketball game was a 101-76 triumph over Alaska Anchorage.

 Many special events, including concerts, trade shows and high-school state tournaments are held in the Skydome each year.
-It also serves as training camp home of the Arizona Cardinals and Phoenix Suns.
+It has previously served as the training camp home of the Arizona Cardinals, and is the current training camp home of the Phoenix Suns.
 In May of 2000, the facility hosted a WNBA exhibition game between the Phoenix Mercury and the Detroit Shock.

 NAU is one of 11 universities to own its own domed facility.
 The others are Idaho, Idaho State, Minnesota, North Dakota, Northern Iowa, Northern Michigan, North Dakota State, South Dakota, East Tennessee State and Syracuse.